-Most potentiometer knobs can be removed just by pulling with two or three fingers.
+A blog post showing you how to remove even very firmly fixed knobs.
+First of all – most potentiometer knobs can be removed by just pulling with two or three fingers.
 Don't use pliers to prevent damage to the knobs.
 If pulling with your fingers is not enough go on reading.

 Secured Guitar, Amp and Studio Gear knobs